MichealNestor01/tor-scraper/README.md

 ===== SETUP GUIDE =====

 How to install python dependencies:
-1. Create a python virtual environment:
+1. Create a python virtual environment: <\br>
     "python -m venv yourVirtualEnvironmentName"
-2. Activate this environment, (do this every time you want to run the code) (BASH AND ALL UNIX BASED SYSTEMS): "source yourVirtualEnvironmentName/Scripts/activate" (Windows): "yourVirtualEnvironmentName\Scripts\activate"
+2. Activate this environment, (do this every time you want to run the code) <\br>
+    (BASH AND ALL UNIX BASED SYSTEMS): "source yourVirtualEnvironmentName/Scripts/activate" <\br>
+    (Windows): "yourVirtualEnvironmentName\Scripts\activate"
-3. Install the dependencies:
+3. Install the dependencies: <\br>
     "pip install -r requirements.txt"

-Now run setup.py to create the necessary directories:
+Now run setup.py to create the necessary directories: <\br>
     "python setup.py"

 You will also need tor browser installed in this directory.
-Your file tree should now look like this: tor-scraper
+Your file tree should now look like this: <\br>
+tor-scraper <\br>
     yourVirtualEnvironmentName (folder)
     Tor Browser (folder)
     htmldata (folder)